jhpyle/docassemble/_docs/initial.md

 If you want to define terms using [Python] code, you can use the [`update_terms()`] function.

+For accessibility purposes, popovers should be concise and should not contain essential information.
+[Progressive disclosure] should be used instead.

 # <a name="template"></a>The `template` block